Intermittent File Encryption in Ransomware: Measurement, Modeling, and Detection: Modeling File Dynamics of Intermittent Encryption

 When \(\alpha = 1\), the file is fully encrypted, meaning its byte histogram is perfectly uniform.
 When \(\alpha = 0\), no encryption has occurred and so the histogram equals \(P_{\text{orig}}\).
 From a defender’s standpoint, the case where \(\alpha = 1\) causes the most suspicion since the final uniform distribution, \(P_{\text{enc}}\), is a solid signature of file encryption.

-An attacker therefore tries to \emph{lower \(\alpha\)} just enough that \(P_{\text{mix}}(b; \alpha)\) drifts sufficiently far from uniform to evade entropy‑based or uniformity‑based detectors, while still encrypting enough data to corrupt the file significantly.
+An attacker, therefore, tries to \emph{lower \(\alpha\)} just enough that \(P_{\text{mix}}(b; \alpha)\) drifts sufficiently far from uniform to evade entropy‑based or uniformity‑based detectors, while still encrypting enough data to significantly corrupt the file.